A1jandro-Jimenez/Brazilian-_E-Commerce_Analytics-_Project/README.md

 ```
 *0.9401271970507961*

 Cohen's d was used to see the effect size of the difference between the two means.
-It is traditionaly intrpretated that a result of 0.8 or more indicates a large effect that is observable to the naked eye.
-In our case there is a big obsevable effect as expected.
-Since there is a small scale of scores (1-5) a one point diffrence is large.
-For example if a score is around 3 a one point reduction can change it from a "good review" to a "bad review".
+It is traditionally intrpretated that a result of 0.8 or more indicates a large effect that is observable to the naked eye.
+In our case there is a big observable effect as expected.
+Since there is a small scale of scores (1-5) a one-point difference is large.
+For example, if a score is around 3 a one-point reduction can change it from a "good review" to a "bad review".

 In conclusion, statistical evidence was found to support the claim that on average faster delivery times get a higher review score than slower delivery times.
 It was found that with 95% confidence faster deliveries receive between 1.12 and 1.18 more stars than slow deliveries.
-Since scores are measured at a small scale, a 1 point differnce can have a large effect.
+Since scores are measured at a small scale, a 1-point difference can have a large effect.

 ## Predictive Modeling
 <div align="center">